-The Giant Swing was built in 1784 by King Rama I - the early establishment of Bangkok.
-The ceremony was held by putting a Hindu priest on the swing to welcome Isara down to the earth.
-The following reign of Rama II discontinue to the swing ceremony as it perceived as inoperatable due to damages caused by the lightning.
+Located in Old Bangkok, the Giant Swing was built in 1784 by King Rama I during the early establishment of Bangkok.
+The ceremony was held by putting a Hindu priest on the swing to welcome Isara down to Earth.
+The swing ceremony was discontinued following the reign of Rama II, as it was perceived as inoperable due to damages caused by the lightning.
 Later on in 1920, the swing was renovated and moved to its current location and the ceremony was revived for another 15 years before it was indefinitely discontinued after several fatal accidents.

-The swing was renovated in 1959 until the wooden pillars were appearing some of the serious damages for serving for 45 years.
-In 2005, the government initiated to renovate the swing the dedicate for the royal ceremony which was to occur in 2007 using teak tree trunks in the process.
-Two of which were used to maintain the structure of the swing.
-They were extremely tall as of 35 metres.
+The swing was renovated in 1959 until the wooden pillars were showing some of the serious damages after 45 years of use.
+In 2005, the government initiated the renovation of the swing for the Royal Ceremony which was to occur in 2007, using 35-meter tall teak tree trunks to maintain the structure of the swing.
 The rest were used for support.
 The timbers of the original swing are currently stored and partly exhibited at the Bangkok National Museum.

-UNESCO was showing interest the whole scene of the Giant Swing and Wat Suthat Temple in Backgrounf and eventually norminated it the Heritage Site in 2005.
-In the background besides Wat Suthat, there is nearby the Lan Kon Mueng (People's Plaza) located in front of Bangkok Metropolitan Authority Building which is sometimes served for holding activities and allowed parking lot underneath.
-A bit further to the west, you can visit the famous Mont Nomsod cafe where sells exclusively milk and toast of various toppings.
+UNESCO was showing interest in the Giant Swing and Wat Suthat Temple in the background and eventually nominated it as a Heritage Site in 2005.
+In the background beside Wat Suthat, there is nearby the Lan Kon Mueang (People's Plaza) located in front of the Bangkok Metropolitan Authority Building which sometimes hosts activities.
+If you feel like satisfying your sweet tooth, you can visit the nearby famous Mont Nomsod shop where they exclusively sell fresh milk and toast of various toppings.